microsoft/pyright/docs/typed-libraries.md

 NamedTuple (introduced in Python 3.5 and described in [PEP 484](https://www.python.org/dev/peps/pep-0484/)) is preferred over namedtuple.

-Data classes (introduced in Python 3.7 and described in [PEP 557](https://www.python.org/dev/peps/pep-0557/)) is a preferred over untyped dictionaries.
+Data classes (introduced in Python 3.7 and described in [PEP 557](https://www.python.org/dev/peps/pep-0557/)) is preferred over untyped dictionaries.
 The NamedTuple form of data classes is supported in Python 3.6.

-TypedDict (introduced in Python 3.8 and described in [PEP 589](https://www.python.org/dev/peps/pep-0589/)) is a preferred over untyped dictionaries.
+TypedDict (introduced in Python 3.8 and described in [PEP 589](https://www.python.org/dev/peps/pep-0589/)) is preferred over untyped dictionaries.

 ## Compatibility with Older Python Versions